Our climate-related financial disclosures

 Overview

-Our most recent climate disclosure sets out the progress we have made in our climate-related work since February 2024.
-It reports on:
+Our most recent climate disclosure sets out the progress we have made in our climate-related work since February 2025.
+It covers:

-• the emissions associated with the Bank’s own financial and physical operations (considered a proxy for financial risk); and
+• the arising from the Bank’s own financial and physical operations (used as a proxy for financial risk); and

 • the Bank’s work on climate change in pursuit of its core mission.